KaixoCode/utilities/README.md

 }
 ```
 # axial_array
- Axial array for storing hexagonal grids of data.
+ Axial array for storing hexagonal grids of data. coords (0, 0) are the center, here's a [link](https://www.redblobgames.com/grids/hexagons/#coordinates-axial) to a really cool website that explains axial coordinates.
 ```cpp
     // Axial array with sidelength 3
     const axial_array<int, 3> _arr{